chanyoonzhu/leetcode-python/index.md

     - string/serialized list or set as memoization key: 464-Can I Win; 1048-Longest String Chain
     - number of ways:
         - tip: can use dp[i] to store number of ways when ending at element i, then the result is sum(dp) (eg.940)
-        - eg: 115-Distinct Subsequences; 1155-Number of Dice Rolls With Target Sum; 279-Perfect Squares; 1269-Number of Ways to Stay in the Same Place After Some Steps; 276-Paint Fence(a hard medium); 552-Student Attendance Record II(hard); 879-Profitable Schemes(hard); 940-Distinct Subsequences II (hard)
+        - eg: 115-Distinct Subsequences; 1155-Number of Dice Rolls With Target Sum; 279-Perfect Squares; 1269-Number of Ways to Stay in the Same Place After Some Steps; 276-Paint Fence(a hard medium); 552-Student Attendance Record II(hard); 879-Profitable Schemes(hard); 940-Distinct Subsequences II (hard)|1987-Number of Unique Good Subsequences(hard)
         - combination/permutation:
             - tip: 分类讨论
             - 629-K Inverse Pairs Array; 634-Find the Derangement of An Array(hard); 818-Race Car; 920-Number of Music Playlists(hard); 968-Binary Tree Cameras; 1411-Number of Ways to Paint N × 3 Grid(hard)